Legal tech: threats and opportunities

-Predictive coding – whose use has been mandated in certain cases following Brown v BCA Trading and others EWHC 1464 (Ch) – employs a combination of keyword search and iterative computer learning to rank the relevance of each particular document.
+Predictive coding – whose use has been mandated in certain cases following Brown v BCA Trading EWHC 1464 (Ch) – employs a combination of keyword search and iterative computer learning to rank the relevance of each particular document.

 Big Data and legal research

 The digital age, in which a constant flow of information is automatically recorded and uploaded to various online databases, has introduced the concept of Big Data.

-A good example of this is the Lex Machina product which offers a "legal analytics platform" to help lawyers decide on the best litigation strategies by looking for trends in the outcomes of previous relevant cases.
+A good example of this is the Lex Machina product, which offers a "legal analytics platform" to help lawyers decide on the best litigation strategies by looking for trends in the outcomes of previous relevant cases.

 Many law firms have a goldmine of their own Big Data in the form of client databases and website user data.

-This is particularly the case in larger firms which have invested in legal tech, but also in smaller leaner boutique firms or by sole practitioners who have turned to managed outsourced services in an effort to save costs.
+This is particularly the case in larger firms that have invested in legal tech, but also in smaller leaner boutique firms or by sole practitioners who have turned to managed outsourced services in an effort to save costs.

 DIY law and chatbots

-The rise of Alternative Business Structures (ABSs) and a more experimental legal culture has seen so-called "digital disruptors" making use of their IT expertise to offer straightforward legal products to individuals and small businesses who would have otherwise gone to a solicitor – or not received any legal advice at all.
+The rise of alternative business structures (ABSs) and a more experimental legal culture has seen so-called "digital disruptors" making use of IT expertise to offer straightforward legal products to individuals and small businesses who would have otherwise gone to a solicitor – or not received any legal advice at all.

 Legal tech: threats and opportunities

 But technology also provides a way for boutique firms and sole practitioners to compete with the larger players, giving them access to powerful research tools which help to level the playing field.

-The rise of a 24/7 consumer culture and the coming of age of the 'Amazon generation' who have grown up with technology, means that firms need to change many of their traditional working practices in order to survive and thrive.
+The rise of a 24/7 consumer culture, and the coming of age of the 'Amazon generation' who have grown up with technology, means that firms need to change traditional working practices to survive and thrive.

-Similarly, lawyers themselves are demanding flexible working opportunities, where work is judged on results rather than office attendance, and new entrants to the profession are more willing to jump ship to more forward-thinking firms.
+Similarly, lawyers themselves are demanding flexible working opportunities, where work is judged on results rather than office attendance.
+New entrants to the profession are more willing to jump ship to more forward-thinking firms.

 Legal tech provides a huge opportunity to technology companies looking to obtain a share of the legal market – by developing products for law firms or selling services direct to consumers.

 Support for legal tech development

 Although incumbent IT companies have a substantial market share of the legal technology sector, many of the truly innovative products and services are being created by startups.

 Partner firms and academic institutions include Clifford Chance, Norton Rose Fulbright and UCL.
-This new Lab addresses a real need to better define and solve real challenges by bringing the right groups together.
+This lab addresses a real need to better define and solve real challenges by bringing the right groups together.